wifi-tracing/android-app/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to run a local copy, you'll need to install the following:

 * [Android Studio](https://developer.android.com/studio/install)

 ### Installation